Transport in Bratislava: Air

 Bratislava's M. R. Štefánik Airport, named after General Milan Rastislav Štefánik and also called Bratislava Airport (Letisko Bratislava), is the main international airport in Slovakia.
 It is located 9 kilometres (5.59 mi) north-east of the city centre.
 It serves civil and governmental, scheduled and unscheduled domestic and international flights.
 The current runways support the landing of all common types of aircraft currently used.
 The airport has enjoyed rapidly growing passenger traffic in recent years; it served 279,028 passengers in 2000, 1,937,642 in 2006 and 2,024,142 in 2007.
 Bratislava is also served by the Vienna International Airport located 49 km west of the city centre.

-Until January 2007, Bratislava was also served by the small Vajnory Airport, which is being gradually demolished.
+Until January 2007, Bratislava was also served by the small Vajnory Airport, which was gradually demolished.